15 Marketing Strategies You’ll Need for 2020

 First, email marketing is NOT dead, and it never really went away.
 For every $1 spent on email marketing, you should expect an ROI of 44%.
 Be sure that you are continually building your list and segmenting them.
-You want to be purposeful about sending emails to people based on their interests.
+You want to be purposeful about emailing people based on their interests.

 Then, he discussed understanding the difference between Delivery and Deliverability, meaning that just because you send an email, you should not assume it is getting delivered.

 “Delivery happens when my email server sends a message.
 It’s either accepted or not.
 Then it is sent to the spam folder based on:

 - Domain name reputation of the Email Service Provider (ESP)